- Admissions & Aid

 Want to know more?
 Visit our Study Abroad page.

 Our small classes are one of the best parts of choosing GMercyU!
-Our fall 2019 student-to-faculty ratio was 10:1, and many classes have fewer than 20 students.
+In 2020-2021, our student-to-faculty ratio was 10:1, and many classes have fewer than 20 students.
 That means your student won’t likely be in a class with hundreds of other students, which is a fairly common experience at much larger schools.
 This small, close-knit learning environment really helps students get to know their professors and classmates.

 When students want help deciding on a career path or gaining additional real-world experience, the Career Development Center is the place to go.